Judge Judy: Judge Judy Primetime

 On May 20, 2014, CBS aired a one-hour special called Judge Judy Primetime which aired at 8 p.m.
 ET/PT.
-The special was a combination of reshown clips from the 1993 60 Minutes Special on Sheindlin, as well as a few never before seen cases.
+The special was a combination of reshown clips from the 1993 60 Minutes Special on Sheindlin, as well as a few never-before-seen cases.
 The special marked Judge Judy's first airing in primetime, a landmark for court shows which are typically limited to daytime or late night hours.
 It brought in 5.66 million viewers, enough to make it the night's top-rated show on CBS.
 In addition, the special came in just behind American Idol, which brought in 6.61 million viewers.

 Contrived case

 At least one case in the series was allegedly contrived by the litigants just to receive monetary payment from the program.

 In April 2013, former litigants from a 2010 airing of the show revealed they conspired together in fabricating a lawsuit in which the logical outcome would be to grant payment to the plaintiff.
 The operation, devised by musicians Kate Levitt and Jonathan Coward, was successful: Sheindlin awarded the plaintiff (Levitt) $1,000.
 The litigants involved also walked away with an appearance fee of $250 each and an all-expense-paid vacation to Hollywood, California.
 In reality, all the litigants in question—plaintiffs and defendants alike—were friends who split the earnings up among each other.
-It was also reported that the show's producers were suspicious of the sham all along, but chose to look the other way.
+It was also reported that the show's producers were suspicious of the scam all along but chose to look the other way.
 The lawsuit was over the fictitious death of a cat as a result of a television crushing it.